shuttlethread/hodfr/README.md

 ## HODFR Development

-The package includes precompiled javascript sources, to make any changes to javascript you need to re-build this first with:
+The package includes precompiled javascript sources, to make any changes to javascript you need to re-build this as well as the package with either ``make build``, or ``make install`` to rebuild and install the built R package.

-    yarn run build

 ## References